DianaLeit/UITAP/README.md

 [**nonBreakingSpace.cy.js**](cypress/e2e/nonBreakingSpace.cy.js)<br>
 Non-breaking space has no visual difference on the screen.
 It may lead to confusion when building XPath<br>
-But there`s no such problem in Cypress.
+But there's no such problem in Cypress.
 Test searches for an element by its text with non-breaking space.

 [**overlappedElement.cy.js**](cypress/e2e/overlappedElement.cy.js)<br>